xiruatms/office-js-docs-pr/docs/develop/WXP-event-based-activation-Save-SaveAs.md

 - In the [Runtimes](/javascript/api/manifest/runtimes) element, override the using runtime with a javascript type and reference a javascript file containing the function you want to execute.
 - Set the `xsi:type` of the [ExtensionPoint](/javascript/api/manifest/extensionpoint) element to [LaunchEvent](/javascript/api/manifest/extensionpoint#launchevent).
 This enables the event-based activation feature in your WXP add-in.
-- In the [LaunchEvent](/javascript/api/manifest/launchevent) element, set the `Type` to `OnDocumentOpen` and specify the JavaScript function name of the event handler in the `FunctionName` attribute.
+- In the [LaunchEvent](/javascript/api/manifest/launchevent) element, set the `Type` to `OnDocumentSave` `OnDocumentSaveAs` and specify the JavaScript function name of the event handler in the `FunctionName` attribute.

 ### Code sample